The role of fatty acid metabolism in drug tolerance of mycobacterium tuberculosis

 Identifier: 10.1128/mbio.03559-21

-Additional Information: This work was supported by start-up funding from the Department of Molecular Microbiology and Immunology (Keck School of Medicine, USC), American Lung Association (Innovation Award), and NIH (AI139386 and AI143870) to H.E., and the Quintin Hogg Foundation
+Additional Information: Gold OA.
+This work was supported by start-up funding from the Department of Molecular Microbiology and Immunology (Keck School of Medicine, USC), American Lung Association (Innovation Award), and NIH (AI139386 and AI143870) to H.E., and the Quintin Hogg Foundation

 Keywords: tuberculosis, drug tolerance, metabolomics, methylcitrate cycle, fatty acids, acetate, drug tolerance, tuberculosis